Resources and information

 We’re so happy that you want to spread the word about Kids Against Plastic.
 Below are a selection of biographies and photos of our work to use – please credit where stated.

-Amy and Ella set up Kids Against Plastic back in 2016 after learning about the UN’s Global Goals for Sustainable Development and in particular the recurring issue of plastic pollution.
+Amy and Ella set up Kids Against Plastic (KAP) back in 2016, after studying the UN’s Sustainable Development Goals and discovering the issue of plastic pollution.
 Their mission to make a difference started out as a home-school project and has since become an award-winning charity.

-Over the last three years, Amy and Ella have worked hard to inspire children, engage politicians, business leaders and academics, and to motivate individuals, families, schools, cafes and businesses to become more discerning users of single-use plastic – or become ‘Plastic Clever’, as they call it.
-The Plastic Clever positive award scheme has been adopted by cafes, businesses and over 900 schools around the UK.
+Since starting KAP, Amy and Ella have worked hard to inspire children, engage politicians, business leaders and academics, and to motivate individuals, families, schools, cafes and businesses to become more discerning users of single-use plastic – or become ‘Plastic Clever’, as they call it.
+The Plastic Clever positive award scheme has been adopted by over 1300 schools and over 50 cafes, businesses, and festivals around the UK.
 The girls have also talked at various events internationally (including giving their own TEDx talk in 2018 and speaking at the Young Activists Summit in the UN Geneva in December 2019), as well as at schools around the UK.
-Plus, they are working towards their own individual goal of collecting 100,000 pieces of plastic litter and have collected almost 75,000 so far.
+Plus, they have collected over 100,000 pieces of plastic litter along the way!

-Amy and Ella have a book published by Dorling Kindersley, written by kids for kids, called Be Plastic Clever.
-Through the book, their campaigning and activism, they hope to inspire other young people to find, and use, their voices to bring about positive changes.
+Amy and Ella were the first ever recipients of the Pride of Britain Green Champions award in 2021, were recognised with BEM honours in the 2022 New Years Honours list, and have two books published by Dorling Kindersley: Be Plastic Clever, and Be Climate Clever.
+Through the book, their campaigning, and activism, they hope to inspire other young people to find, and use, their voices to bring about the positive changes they want to see in the world.

 Amy and Ella Meek are the teenage founders of the environmental charity Kids Against Plastic.
 Since founding their youth-led organisation back in 2016, the girls have worked hard to inspire kids and adults alike to take action to reduce their use of single-use plastics – or become ‘Plastic Clever’ as they call it.
-Their Plastic Clever scheme has since been adopted by over 900 schools, as well as by cafes and businesses.
+Their Plastic Clever scheme has since been adopted by over 1300 schools, as well as by cafes, businesses, councils and festivals around the UK.

 The girls have spoken internationally, including giving their own TEDx talk at the ages of 14 and 12 in 2018, and at the UN Geneva in December 2019.
-They are also published authors, with their book Be Plastic Clever being released by Dorling Kindersley in May 2020.
+They were also the first ever recipients of the Pride of Britain Green Champions award in 2021, were recognised with BEMs in the 2022 New Years Honours, and are published authors – their first book Be Plastic Clever was released by Dorling Kindersley in May 2020, with next book Be Climate Clever published in April 2022.

 Image credit: Greenpeace UK

 Ella is a campaigner for the reduction of plastic pollution in our oceans and waterways, having started her activism journey at only 10 years old.
 She co-founded the environmental charity Kids Against Plastic with her sister Amy back in 2016, having discovered the devastating impact disposable plastics are having on the planet.
 Their youth-led charity has received international recognition through its work to discourage usage of single-use plastics, and Ella has spoken at events around the world (including the UN Geneva in 2019, and TEDx Exeter in 2018).
-The girls have also developed their own Plastic Clever scheme, which has been adopted by over 900 schools and numerous cafes and businesses around the UK, as well as picking up almost 75,000 pieces of plastic litter towards their 100,000 goal.
+The girls have also developed their own Plastic Clever scheme, which has been adopted by over 1300 schools and numerous cafes and businesses around the UK, and have picked up over 100,000 pieces of plastic litter.

 Ella is an animal lover through and through, with seeing the horrific pictures of animals entangled in plastic being one of the key reasons for her passion in tackling plastic waste.
-Outside of her campaign work, she’s also a keen dancer and presenter for the Sky Kids news show FYI.
+Outside of her campaign work, she’s also a presenter, previously working on the Sky Kids news show FYI and currently on the EcoFlix original ‘The Pulse’.

 Image credit: Young Activists Summit